Pabau GO app

 Where Nookal falls short

-• Not ideal for solo practitioners: The feature depth that makes Nookal great for larger clinics can feel like overkill for a one-person practice.
+• Not ideal for solo practitioners: The feature depth that makes Nookal great for larger practices can feel like overkill for a one-person practice.

-• Report customization can be tricky: Some users find it challenging to find specific data or customise reports to their needs.
+• Report customization can be tricky: Some users struggle to locate specific data or shape reports around what they need.

-• Integration limitations: A few users mention integration issues with tools like Xero, which can create friction for clinics that rely on external accounting platforms.
+• Integration limitations: A few users mention problems with the Xero integration, which creates friction for practices that rely on external accounting.

 Customer reviews